 - Log on to the Container Service for Kubernetes (ACK) console.

-- In the left-side navigation pane, choose Note You can also click Inspection in the toolbox area.
+- In the left-side navigation pane, click Clusters.

-- Normal: No action is required.
+- Normal: No actions are required.